top of page

 Dr. Wagner is a former high school English teacher, later serving as an Educational Technology Coordinator at the site, district, and county levels.
 In 2006 he launched EdTechTeam, a professional development company dedicated to inspiring and empowering educators around the world.
 At it’s peak, EdTechTeam served 50,000 educators per year through over 100 conference-style events and hundreds of workshops in dozens of countries.
 EdTechTeam was recognized as the Google for Education Partner of the Year in 2018.
 As a former astronautical engineering student and a lifelong space enthusiast (having attended Space Camp twice while growing up), Mark is thrilled to now apply his educational technology experience in the increasingly important field of space education.

-Mark Wagner has a Ph.D. in Educational Technology and a master’s degree in cross-cultural education.
-His doctoral research focused on the use of video games in education, and specifically on the potential applications of massively multiplayer online role-playing games (MMORPGs) as constructivist learning environments.
-He is the author of More Now: A Message from The Future for The Educators of Today (2018), and Space Education: Preparing Students for Humanity’s Multi-Planet Future (2022), which explores both the current reality on Earth and the possibilities for teaching students on the Moon, on Mars, and in deep space habitats.
+Mark Wagner has a Ph.D. in Educational Technology and a masters degree in Cross-Cultural Education.
+He also holds graduate certificates in Space Education and Space Philosophy.
+He is the author of More Now: A Message from The Future for The Educators of Today (2018) and Space Education: Preparing Students for Humanity’s Multi-Planet Future (2022).

-Outside of his work, Mark loves playing hockey, practicing martial arts, studying philosophy, and obsessing over his ’62 beetle, which now runs on an electric motor and Tesla batteries.
-He enjoys songwriting, spending time in nature, and exploring the world with his family and friends.
-He lives in Irvine, California with his wife, Eva, and their boys, Clark and Finn.
-Naturally, he’s a Trekkie… and a U2 fan.
+Outside his work, Mark loves playing hockey, practicing martial arts, and obsessing over his ’62 beetle, which runs on an electric motor and Tesla batteries.
+He is a certified health coach and biohacking enthusiast, who also enjoys songwriting, spending time in nature, and exploring the world with his friends and family.

 20160504_190121 (2).jpg